-In addition, \citet{meinshausen2006high} proposed the neighborhood selection procedure, which separately fits the Lasso regression estimator to each nodes using all remaining nodes as predictors and then infers the edge set by aggregating the neighbors selected from all nodewise regressions. \citet{liu2017tiger} further extended the neighborhood selection approach by replacing the Lasso estimator with the more tuning-insensitive SQRT-Lasso estimator \citep{belloni2011sqrtlasso}, which yields the TIGER method for estimating high-dimensional Gaussian graphical models.
-Another line of work proposed to employ the Dantzig selector for solving each nodewise sparse regression subproblem, resulting in the CLIME method \citep{cai2011constrained}.
+In addition, \cite{meinshausen2006high} proposed the neighborhood selection procedure, which separately fits the Lasso regression estimator to learn the neighborhood of each node and then infers the edge set by aggregating the neighbors selected from all nodewise regressions. \cite{liu2017tiger} further extended the neighborhood selection approach by replacing the Lasso estimator with the more tuning-insensitive SQRT-Lasso estimator \cite{belloni2011sqrtlasso}, which yields the TIGER method for estimating high-dimensional Gaussian graphical models.
+Another line of work proposed to employ the Dantzig selector for solving each nodewise sparse regression subproblem, resulting in the CLIME method \cite{cai2011constrained}.
 Despite generally faster computation due to the easily parallelizable nature of the nodewise regressions, these Gaussian graphical model selection strategies can still become computationally challenging as the number of nodes $M$ increases because they need to solve $M$-dimensional sparse regression problems for a total of $M$ times even for a single value of tuning hyperparameter.